oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 ## Set-up the package S3 bucket

-You are now ready to create the S3 bucket in which the continuousphp package will be uploaded for AWS CodeDeploy.
+You are now ready to create the S3 bucket in which the continuousphp package will be uploaded for AWS CodeDeploy to deploy.

 **To create a bucket**